Why Do Low-Carb Diets Cause Bad Breath?

 - Introduce fats and some carbs: If you can meet your health goals without going into ketosis, consider increasing your carb intake to above about 50 grams per day to keep the body out of ketosis.
 Research suggests increasing your fat consumption may also help improve bad breath caused by a low-carb diet.
 Try replacing some of the protein sources you’re eating with nuts or seeds high in healthy fats, such as almonds, walnuts, or sesame seeds.

-Halitosis caused by low-carb dieting is possible even if you are adamant about oral hygiene.
-However, it is still the first line of defense to brush after eating, at least twice per day, use a sulfur-eliminating oral rinse, floss daily, and use a tongue scraper to break up the tougher bacteria trapped in Biofilm on the back of your tongue.
+- Maintain Proper Oral Hygiene: Halitosis caused by low-carb dieting is possible even if you’re adamant about oral hygiene.
+However, it’s still the first line of defense to brush after eating at least twice per day, use a sulfur-eliminating oral rinse, floss daily, and use a tongue scraper to break up the bacteria trapped in biofilm on the back of your tongue.

 Bad breath has many causes.
 In some cases, health conditions such as sinus infections, gastrointestinal issues, metabolic disorders, acid reflux, and cancers can cause it.
 If your bad breath persists, visit your doctor to rule out serious causes.

 Low-carb diets can lead to bad breath, or halitosis.
 For example, when your body goes into ketosis on the keto diet, you can develop a type of bad breath called keto breath.
 You can help prevent bad breath from low-carb diets by drinking more water, practicing good oral hygiene, using a mouthwash, and following your doctor’s recommendations.
 See your doctor if symptoms continue as bad breath can be a sign of different illnesses.